Clinical UM Guideline

 Injectable naltrexone (Vivitrol) is considered medically necessary for the prevention of relapse to opioid dependence following detoxification when the individual:

-Injectable naltrexone (Vivitrol) is considered not medically necessary for the treatment of alcohol dependence or opioid dependence when the criteria above are not met.
+Injectable naltrexone (Vivitrol) is considered not medically necessary for the treatment of alcohol dependence or opioid dependence when the criteria above are not met and for all other indications.

 |J2315||Injection, naltrexone, depot form, 1 mg [Vivitrol®]|